fediverse-devnet/feditest.org/content/reference/howtos/run-application-locally-nonstandard-port.md

 It also allows you to easily add TLS certificates to your setup as you can simply add them to your webserver's configuration.

+P.S.
+Sounds anything but simple?
+It actually is quite straightforward once you have done it once.
+In doubt, find us [in chat](/about/#chat).